harshp30/LiveDashcamCarDetection/README.md

 This is a computer vision model which utilizes open-cv and tensorflow object-detection to make predicitions on images and a live video feed showing detected vehicles.
 The model can differeniate between 5 different vehicle types ('Ambulance', 'Bus', 'Car', 'Motorcycle', 'Truck').

 The first thing I did when approaching this project was create a virtual environement where all packages would be isolated from the rest of teh computer this helped a lot with organization.
-Once all of the neccessary packages, dependencies, and dataset where gathered
+Once all of the neccessary packages, dependencies, and dataset where gathered, I prepared different file paths in /tensorflow for images.
+Even though the dataset was from an online source I created these paths for my own perosnal testing.
+After that I set up variable paths for training purposes and ran the verification script (credited above) to make sure all packages and dependencies were in check.
+Lastly before training, I adjusted teh config file with the various paths.
+During training I used CUDA to train the model on my NVIDIA GPU for accelerated speeds.
+After the model was done training I went through tensorboard for evaluation metrics, did a test with an image, and then tested with a live feed.
+Finally, I froze the graph and made the model conversions to TFLite and TFJS.

 ## Use Case: